itsWill/Blog/app/articles/writing_a_compiler.md

 };
 ```

-notice how the files are specified in the test and src direcotries.
+notice how the files are specified in the test and src directories.
 Lets go ahead and created them.

 This particular configuration was stolen verbatim from the excellent book [build your own angular js](http://teropa.info/build-your-own-angular/).